pymc-devs/pymc/docs/source/contributing/jupyter_style.md

 %watermark -n -u -v -iv -w -p theano,xarray
 ```

-This last code cell should be preceded by a markdown cell with the `## Watermark` title only so it appears in the table of contents.
+This second to last code cell should be preceded by a markdown cell with the `## Watermark` title only so it appears in the table of contents.

 `watermark` should be in your virtual environment if you installed our `requirements-dev.txt`.
 Otherwise, just run `pip install watermark`.
 The `p` flag is optional but should be added if Theano (or Aesara if in `v4`) or xarray are not imported explicitly.
 This will also be checked by `pre-commit` (because we all forget to do things sometimes 😳).